ST269/ST269/README.md

 I enjoy learning about and using the latest technologies and tools surrounding Android Development.

-- 🔭 I’m currently working on a Photo Lockbox App
+- 🔭 I’m currently working on a photo lockbox app
-- 🌱 I’m currently learning Mutli-Module Architecture
+- 🌱 I’m currently learning mutli-module architecture for commercial app development
-- 🤔 I’m looking to colloborate with other Android Developers on largers projects
+- 🤔 I’m looking to colloborate with other android developers on largers projects
 - ⚡ Fun fact: I used to build commercial aircraft wings

 ## ♟️ Skills